grantshandy/libretranslate-rs/README.md

 # libretranslate-rs
-A LibreTranslate API for Rust.
+A LibreTranslate API client for Rust.
 ```
 libretranslate = "0.2.5"
 ```